J.K. Dobbins is a problem.

-In fact, Dobbins had the highest SPARQ score of any recruit in the class of 2017:
+In fact, Dobbins had the highest SPARQ score of any recruit in his class:

 Dobbins earned that honor thanks to a 4.44 40-Yard Dash, a 4.09 20-Yard Shuttle and a ridiculous 43.1-inch Vertical Jump.
 Do you know how insane it is for a high school player to jump 43 inches in the Vertical?

 Dating back to 2006, there’s been just one running back at the NFL Combine who hit the 43-inch mark (Christine Michael in 2013).

 Dobbins’ high school coach, Matt Kates, once told Cleveland.com he believes the running back could’ve played D1 football as a 15-year-old.

 “The truth is, as a sophomore at 15 years old, he could have played for 80 percent of Division I programs.
 At 15 years old.
 There’s no doubt.
 That’s what’s crazy.
 No doubt,” Kates said.